LaunchCodeEducation/intro-to-programming-csharp/src/chapters/classes-objects-math/classes-objects-methods.rst

 When we instantiate an object, we use the class **constructor** to provide any needed values to initialize any attributes.
 The syntax just like the parameter list of a method.
 In fact, the constructor is a specialized method.
-Any parameters passed to a consturctor will be used to initialize any attributes for that object.
+Any parameters passed to a consturctor will be used to initialize any attributes or behaviors for that object.

 Constructors can also be parameterless.
 We call this the **default constructor**.
 A default constructor is left empty, allowing the object to be created with any attributes initalized manually via dot notation.